Case study: Cheaper AMD drug could save NHS millions

 In 2007, a team of researchers led by Professor Usha Chakravarthy, of Queen’s University, Belfast set out to compare Lucentis with Avastin in a randomised controlled trial, to find out whether Avastin is as clinically and cost-effective as Lucentis in treating nAMD.

-Researchers assessed 610 patients across 23 hospital ophthalmology clinics in England, Wales and Northern Ireland, with each participant being allocated one of the drugs and one of the dosing intensities.
+The research, funded by the NIHR Health Technology Assessment (HTA) Programme, assessed 610 patients across 23 hospital ophthalmology clinics in England, Wales and Northern Ireland, with each participant being allocated one of the drugs and one of the dosing intensities.

 The results showed that Avastin, currently licensed to treat cancer and costing £28 per injection, was just as good as (neither worse nor better) Lucentis, (£561 per injection) in terms of the patients’ best corrected visual acuity.

 In the UK, if Avastin were used as the treatment of choice, the NHS would be able to save millions of pounds each year.
 As in many other countries, some NHS clinicians have used Avastin for many years for the effective treatment of nAMD rather than Lucentis.